 As you may have heard, king cake is king around these parts this time of year.
 I hope none of you are king caked out yet, because this weekend, Mardi Gras kicks into high gear as we approach a five-day celebration from today until Tuesday.

 A few weeks ago, I posted a guide to king cakes around the Mobile and Eastern Shore area.
 It’s in no way exhaustive, as I’m pretty sure my guests and I would’ve succumbed to a sugar coma before tasting every single king cake available in the area.
 But we tried, and I’ve gotten some great feedback on some we’ve missed.
-Read on to discover those and for a recipe for a king cake you can make right in your own kitchen.
+Read on to discover those and for a recipe for a Pecan Praline Cream Cheese King Cake you can make right in your own kitchen.
 Continue Reading

 It should go without saying, but I love trying new restaurants, both on travels and in my home city of Mobile, Alabama.
 As a mom of two children under five, I can’t say I get out as much as I’d like to, so it’s a pretty monumental thing to be able to enjoy some cocktails and a nice meal with my husband, out, alone.Säisho, one of Mobile’s newest restaurants, has beckoned me ever since it opened.
 Their own website states describes a “modern American gastropub, inspired by the kitchens and bars of Japan.”
 Some of my favorite flavors and dishes (ahem, ramen) are Japanese, so I was seriously pumped.
 I have heard nothing but wonderful things about Säisho, and it did not disappoint.